 9.2.1 A potentially hazardous situation is defined as a situation when the ship is on a voyage and operating in conditions as described in paragraph 8.

 9.2.2 The operational instructions should specify that, while the ship is navigating in potentially hazardous situations, every watertight door of category B or C be closed except when a person is passing through it.
 If such doors are opened for passage then it should be closed immediately after passage.
+(Should be added: .10 under mustering and abandon ship operations all watertight doors must be closed.
+A watertight door cannot be used for escape under any cirumstances!)

 9.3 Operational instructions in normal situations